Take advantage of juicy, summer sweet peaches and probiotic Yakult with an easy, refreshing drink: Peach Yakult Sago!

 Yakult is commonly found in Asian supermarkets.
 The Yakult website even has a convenient store locator on their website.

-Sometimes you’ll see other versions of this probiotic yogurt drink.
-Although the red Yakult brand is iconic, there are several different Korean brands.
-They usually come in a little bottle, covered with a foil top, wrapped in packages of 5.
-They are usually labeled probiotic Korean drink.
+There are many versions of this probiotic yogurt drink.
+Although the red Yakult brand is the most recognizable, there are several different Korean brands.

 FYI: Yakult freezes well.
-I actually store them in the freezer and prefer to drink them in slushy form.
-To defrost, simply place in the fridge a few hours before drinking.
-Then use a chopstick or back of a spoon to coax the slushy Yakult out of the tiny little bottles.
+I store them in the freezer.
+To defrost, place in the fridge overnight.
+Or, if you’d like to enjoy in slushy form, leave out at room temperature a few hours before drinking.
+Chopsticks are helpful to coax the slushy, half frozen Yakult out of the tiny little bottles.

 Peach Yakult Sago Drink